apache/nuttx/configs/sama5d4-ek/README.txt

     4) Before removing the card, you must umount the file system.
-This is equivalent to "ejecting" or "safely removing" the card on Windows:  It flushes any cached data to the card and makes the SD card unavailable to the applications.
+This is equivalent to "ejecting" or "safely removing" the card on Windows:  It flushes any cached data to an SD card and makes the SD card unavailable to the applications.

          nsh> umount -t /mnt/sd1